Mark Anderson MA, PT, CPE

 Kristen Cederlind, OTR/L

 Her background includes program development and management of a hospital outpatient rehabilitation department.
-While working in the hospital setting, she championed ergonomics initiatives such as safe patient handling and office ergonomics and utilized job analysis and prework screening skills both within the hospital and in her local community.
+While working in the hospital setting, she championed ergonomics initiatives such as safe patient handling and office ergonomics and utilized job analysis and post offer employment testing skills both within the hospital and in her local community.

 Deirdre “Dee” Daley, PT, DPT